tony25281828/TW_stocks_stastistic/README.md

 * Enter a specific MySQL syntax

-stocks_data_mySQL.py includes fuctions:
+Run "python3 stocks_data_mySQL". stocks_data_mySQL.py includes fuctions:
 * Upload stocks_data (company codes and company names) to MySQL

+## Update

+## NOTE
-NOTE: more functions will be updated in the future version
+1. More functions will be updated in the future version